NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Kodama Call.md

 * * *

 The small spirits known as kodama pride themselves in taking care of trees and other vegetation, and they'll happily come to your aid as well.
-You can cast [[Helpful Wood Spirits|Helpful Wood Spirits]] as a 2nd-rank innate primal spell twice per day
+You can cast [[Spells/Helpful Wood Spirits|Helpful Wood Spirits]] as a 2nd-rank innate primal spell twice per day

-*Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*
+*Source: Pathfinder Lost Omens Tian Xia Character Guide* *ORC*